Hyperfoil/Horreum/README.md

 ## Running in dev mode over HTTPS

-By default the local setup uses plain HTTP.
+By default, the local setup uses plain HTTP.
 If you need to test HTTPS, run the docker-compose/podman-compose as usual (in this setup the other containers won't be secured) and then run:
 ```bash
 ./enable-https.sh
 ```